wildmountainfarms/solarthing-docs/docs/source/updating.rst

     cd /opt/solarthing
     git pull
     program/download_solarthing.sh
+    # Or instead use this if you are running SolarThing Server
+    program/graphql_download_solarthing.sh

 Once you have done that, you can restart SolarThing.
 One would typically restart SolarThing like so: